 Pamela Mallon PG Dip Counselling, MBACP

-My name is Pamela Mallon and I am a Person-Centred counsellor based in Livingston, West Lothian.
-My office is just a few minutes walk from Livingston North train station, which is on the Edinburgh to Glasgow Queen Street line, making it very accessible from areas outwith Livingston.
+My name is Pamela Mallon and I am a Person-Centred counsellor based in Eliburn, Livingston, West Lothian.

 Before working as a counsellor, I worked for 16 years in the Investment Banking industry, but I was feeling more and more dissatisfied with my career path and started working part time as a volunteer for a local babyloss charity.
 It was then that I realised that I had a real passion for helping others and this subsequently led to me deciding to re-train as a counsellor.

 My experience within general counselling practice has given me a wide range of experience in working with all sorts of difficulties which people face in life; from bereavement and grief, to self esteem issues and relationship difficulties.
+Often people find that the roots of their depression and anxiety are under-pinned by issues that they were unaware of before coming to counselling.
 I believe that counselling can be life changing for some people and the strength of the human spirit never ceases to amaze me at times.

 Making the decision to start counselling can be daunting and takes so much courage.
 My first hope is that I am able to make you feel comfortable exploring yourself in a safe, confidential and non-judgemental space.